JustVlad01/optiroute/PWA_INSTALLATION_FEATURE.md

 - ⚠️ Fallback instructions for unsupported browsers

 ## Testing the Feature
-1. Open the Around Noon app in a supported browser
+1. Navigate to the login page of the Around Noon app
-2. Click on "Around Noon" text in the header 5 times quickly
+2. Click on the **"AROUND NOON."** logo 5 times quickly
+3. You should see hover effects when hovering over the logo
-3. Follow the installation prompts that appear
+4. After 5 clicks, follow the installation prompts that appear
-4. The app should now be available as a standalone application
+5. The app should now be available as a standalone application

 ## Development Notes
 - The feature uses the browser's `beforeinstallprompt` event
 - Includes fallback handling for browsers without native PWA support
-- Console logging helps with debugging during development
+- Console logging helps with debugging during development (check browser console)
 - Service worker registration enables full PWA functionality
+- Logo includes visual feedback (scale transform and text shadow on hover)
+- User-select is disabled on the logo to prevent text selection during clicking